There are three phases.

 The content (what the site is here to say) leads to the form: The content determines the navigation!
 The IA for every site should be unique and arise naturally from the content itself as well as the needs of the site visitors.
 This is another planning process.
 It should probably have a lead decision-maker but with at least one other person to be a sounding board, idea sparker and mistake catcher.

 Imagine you have to give a 2-hour speech or write a research paper, think of organizing your site content in a similar way.
 Think of all the ideas and facts your website has to convey to the public: If you were writing that as a paper, or even on a great big white wall, how would you break it up and group it into sections?
 How would you organize and prioritize those sections?
 Since these groups and sections ultimately become the navigational interface for your site, you must name them in unambiguous, helpful ways.
-If you use profession-specific terms will people know instantly what you mean?
-If your target demographic shares your profession they will and all is well.
-If not, think of what ordinary people might call it instead.
+If you use profession-specific jargon, will people know instantly what you mean?
+If your target demographic is in the same business they will, and all is well.
+If not, think of what ordinary people call it instead.
 Just use the language of the people you are talking to!
 Always imagine who you are talking to.

 b2: Now, what I call Content Mapping should begin.
 This means that we make a master list of all the pages, images, etc. that need to be present and we begin systematically accounting for them and copying them to a common area.
 Where are words that need to be on these pages?
 Who exactly is responsible?
 What are the deadlines?
 Documents are now either found or written for each one.
 We check them off on the master list as we get them and make sure we are keeping them all in a safe, well-organized place.
 Part of IA is planning for necessary supporting images.
 For example, headshots of managers, etc. These planned images are part of the content that must be ready before building.